-- (a) A business establishment with a practice that has a discriminatory effect shall not be considered to have committed an unlawful housing practice in violation of the Act if the business establishment can establish that: - (1) The practice is intended to serve a substantial, legitimate, nondiscriminatory interest that is necessary to the operation of the business; - (2) The practice effectively carries out the identified business interest; and - (3) There is no feasible alternative practice that would equally or better accomplish the identified business interest with a less discriminatory effect. - (b) In cases that do not involve a business establishment, the person whose practice has a discriminatory effect shall not be considered to have committed an unlawful housing practice in violation of the Act if the person can establish that: - (1) The practice is necessary to achieve a substantial, legitimate, nondiscriminatory purpose of the non-business establishment;
+(a) A business establishment with a practice that has a discriminatory effect shall not be considered to have committed an unlawful housing practice in violation of the Act if a legally sufficient justification exists.
+A legally sufficient justification exists where the business establishment can establish that:

+(1) The practice is intendednecessary to serve achieve aone or more substantial, legitimate, nondiscriminatory business intereststhat is necessary to the operation of the business;

+(2) The practice effectively carries out the identified business interest; and

+(3) There is no feasible alternative practice that would equally or better accomplish the identified business interest with a less discriminatory effect.

+(b) In cases that do not involve a business establishment, the person whose practice has a discriminatory effect shall not be considered to have committed an unlawful housing practice in violation of the Act if a legally sufficient justification exists.
+A legally sufficient justification exists where the person can establish that:

+(1) The practice is necessary to achieve aone or more substantial, legitimate, nondiscriminatory purposes of the non-business establishment;

-- (2) The practice effectively carries out the identified purpose; - (3) The identified purpose is sufficiently compelling to override the discriminatory effect; and - (4) There is no feasible alternative practice that would equally or better accomplish the identified purpose with a less discriminatory effect. - (c) A legally sufficient justification must be supported by evidence and may not be hypothetical or speculative. - (d) The determination of whether an interest or purpose is substantial, legitimate, and nondiscriminatory requires a case-specific, fact-based inquiry.
+(2) The practice effectively carries out the identified purpose;

+(3) The identified purpose is sufficiently compelling to override the discriminatory effect; and

+(4) There is no feasible alternative practice that would equally or better accomplish the identified purpose with a less discriminatory effect.

+(c) A legally sufficient justification must be supported by evidence and may not be hypothetical or speculative.

+(d) The determination of whether an interest or purpose is substantial, legitimate, and nondiscriminatory requires a case-specific, fact-based inquiry.
 There are no interests that are per se substantial, legitimate, and nondiscriminatory.